Sm6718858/CodeCollab-AI/README.md

 Developers can chat, modify, and improve code together.

-** IF user start prompt by '@' then IT will give response in FRIENDLY MANNER.
+If user starts prompt with @ → AI replies in a FRIENDLY MANNER.

 🛡️ Security
 API keys stored securely using .env.